sajjadGG/book-python/machine-learning/introduction/algorithms.rst

 =====================
 Clustering, like regression, describes the class of problem and the class of methods.

-Clustering methods are typically organized by the modeling approaches such as centroid-based and hierarchal.
+Clustering methods are typically organized by the modeling approaches such as centroid-based and hierarchical.
 All methods are concerned with using the inherent structures in the data to best organize the data into groups of maximum commonality.

 .. figure:: img/algorithms-clustering.png
     :width: 75%